 Prof. Fu is investigating combining data mining and data cube, two important fields, resulting in an integrated information system that has more efficiency and capabilities.
 Initial results such as classification and clustering on data cubes are promising.

-Other Expertise: Human-Computer Interaction (intelligent user interfaces and multimedia systems)
+Other Expertise: Human-Computer Interaction (intelligent multimedia systems)

 Primary Research Areas: Database Systems and Information Integration